Mar 14, 2002

 A creature of habit, Dad has shopped the avenue every Friday morning since that first visit, about a decade ago.
 (Before marketing in the Bronx, for years he'd made forays to Manhattan's Ninth Avenue, but that street has gradually lost its Italian character.)
 Now, whenever I can, I join him on his trips to Arthur Avenue.
 I love following him through his routine, not only for what I learn about the food, but for what I learn about being Italian.

-My father, Ed Giobbi, an artist and self-trained cook, helped to emancipate Italian food in America from the tired old clichés of chicken parmigiana and spaghetti and meatballs when he published his Italian Family Cooking (Random House, 1971).
+My father, Ed Giobbi, an artist and self-trained cook, helped to emancipate Italian food in America from the tired old cliches of chicken parmigiana and spaghetti and meatballs when he published his _Italian Family Cooking _(Random House, 1971).
 Dad was born in Connecticut, but his people hail from the region of Le Marche, east of Umbria, at the end of the ancient Roman salt road to the Adriatic—and he takes an enormous amount of pride in his Italian heritage.

 His father, Achille Giobbi, was born in Offida, Italy, and came to the U.S. in 1905.
 But it was as if he had never really left the old country.
 Italian was spoken at home; Achille loved to grow his own vegetables and was skilled at making his own wine.
 Dad went to Italy after college and studied art there for four and a half years; while perfecting his Italian, he also collected a lot of recipes.
 By the time he came back to New York, he had romanticized the whole Italian experience, sharing his vision with the rest of the country—and, of course, with me.